AtomicTessellator/fhi-vibes/docs/High_Throughput/Tutorial/2_multistep.md

 vibes fireworks add_wf -w workflow_anharmonicty.in
 vibes fireworks rlaunch rapidfire
 ```
-Once this is completed, we can see what the anharmonicity of Silicon is
+Once this is completed, we can see what the anharmonicity of Silicon is.

 ## Analyzing the Results
 Looking inside the `run/` directory we now see the following directories: